Complete guide to integrating with Forms API

 Use our API to submit form data and view submissions in your dashboard.

 Use this endpoint to submit data to your forms.
-Requires a valid API key and an active subscription.
+Requires a valid Form ID and an active subscription.

 Headers